Transporting equipment and driving farm equipment and vehicles requires focus and skill when moving between farms and fields.

 Eye protection is very important when riding ATVs.
-Clear vision is necessary to operate an ATV, especially if taken off-road.
 Getting hit with an object like a branch, rock, or bug while driving can cause severe injury and possible blindness.
 Wearing a helmet with a face shield or riding goggles will protect your eyes while riding ATVs.
 If you choose to wear goggles, be sure they are well-ventilated, securely fastened and free from scratches to prevent distraction.

 Driving ATVs for extended periods of time can make your hands sore and tired.
 Wear gloves that offer protection and comfort while driving.
-Gloves will help protect the hands from abrasions when riding or in case of an accident.
+Gloves help protect your hands from abrasions when riding or during an accident.
 It is important to wear a long-sleeved shirt and long pants when riding to prevent cuts and scrapes on the body.
 Exposed skin can be severely damaged if hit with branches or rocks.

-Operating an ATV is only successful if you can control the machine at all times.
+Operating an ATV is only successful if you control the vehicle at all times.
 Riders should be able to start and stop the ATV as quickly as possible to avoid accidents.
-It is important to wear shoes will prevent the feet from slipping off the footrests when riding.
+It is important to wear shoes that prevent your feet from slipping off the footrests when riding.
 Boots that lace up and are at least above the ankle for support are encouraged.

 An ATV is a piece of equipment, and should be checked and maintained frequently to ensure peak operational function.
-Inspecting the machine before each use will minimize the risk of injury.
+Inspecting the ATV before each use will minimize the risk of injury.

-The following mechanical units should be checked before operating your ATV:
+The following parts should be checked before operating your ATV:

-- Throttle: Off-road riding in dirt and mud can cake cables and limit movement and keep the throttle from closing.
+Throttle: Off-road riding in dirt and mud can cake cables, limit movement and keep the throttle from closing.
 Check the throttle operation while moving the handlebars fully to the left and right.

-- Lights: When riding at night or on roads, lights are necessary to alert others that you are on an ATV.
+Lights: When riding at night or on roads, lights are needed to alert others that you are on an ATV.
 Make sure all lights are properly connected and all bulbs are working before riding.

-- Fuel and Oil: Running out of oil or fuel when riding ATVs is a hassle.
-Before riding, check to make sure you have enough oil and fuel to last for the duration of your trip and check that you do not have fuel or oil leaks anywhere on the machine.
+Fuel and Oil: Running out of oil or fuel when riding ATVs is a hassle.
+Before riding, check to make sure you have enough oil and fuel to last for the duration of your trip and check that you do not have fuel or oil leaks.

 Follow Age and Legal Stipulations

 It is illegal to operate ATVs on Missouri highways.
-However, an exception to this rule allows farmers to use ATVs for agricultural purposes, but only between sunrise and sunset.
-If you do ride your ATV on the highway, you should wear all the necessary safety gear, and carry a valid driver’s license.
+However, an exception allows farmers to use ATVs for agricultural purposes but only between sunrise and sunset.
+If you do ride your ATV on the highway, you should wear all necessary safety gear and carry a valid driver’s license.

-The majority of ATV accidents involve young riders, alcohol, passengers, or using ATVs on public roads.
+The majority of ATV accidents involve young riders, alcohol, passengers or using ATVs on public roads.
 To ensure the safety of those riding the ATV, do not allow passengers to ride the ATV, unless for agricultural purposes.
 And, as with any motor vehicle, never drink alcohol when operating an ATV.
-Impairments will result in potentially more severe injuries with the absence of a cab for riders.
+Impairments will result in potentially more severe injuries.

 Attend Training Course

-As the four main ATV distributors in the U.S., Honda, Kawasaki, Suzuki, and Yahama joined together to promote the safe and responsible use of ATVs.
-They banded together to create the ATV Safety Institute, (ASI) a readily available training course.
+As the four main ATV distributors in the U.S., Honda, Kawasaki, Suzuki and Yahama joined together to promote the safe and responsible use of ATVs.
+They teamed up to create the ATV Safety Institute, (ASI) a readily available training course.
 ASI offers an ATV RiderCourse, a one-day, hands-on learning experience.
 The course is taught by certified instructors all over the U.S. The instructors cover pre-ride inspections, proper riding gear, local laws, emergency stopping and swerving, and riding over obstacles.